free shipping on orders over $39

 What It Looks Like: Lemon Balm is a perennial herb that can reach anywhere from 1-to-3 feet tall.
 A hardy plant, lemon balm can withstand seasonal changes and can be grown in any type of soil.
 For harvesting, the entire plant can be used, but the leaves have the highest concentration of nutritious oil.

-Things to Know: Lemon balm is generally safe, but you consult with your doctor before taking an herbal supplement while you are pregnant.
+Things to Know: You should consult with your doctor before taking a herbal supplement while you are pregnant.